BeverCRM/Workflow-Build-Release-Upload-Update/README.md

 # Github Reusable Workflow - Build & Release & Upload CI
 > *Used within Bever.*

-This reusable workflow builds the project, creates a new release, and uploads the solution file(s) to Azure blob storage.
+This reusable workflow builds the project, creates a new release, and uploads the solution files to Azure blob storage.

 **Inputs**
 - ```node-version``` - **Optional** | **string** | Default: 16 | Node version.